 - Weight loss: Nutritional supplements between meals and protein and calories with meals.
 Correct macronutrient and vitamin deficiencies.
 When cognition is affected, enteral feeding does not affect survival in 24 months compared to caregiver assisted feeding at meal times.
 Appetite stimulants are not recommended routinely and should be used with caution due to side effects.
 Megestrol can worsen congestive heart failure (CHF) and increase the risk of deep vein thrombosis (DVT).
 Dronabinol has significant central nervous system (CNS) side effects.
 Also consider whether depression or occult malignancy are contributory factors.

 - Vitamin D deficiency: Evaluate and supplement.
+There is evidence that Vitamin D preserves muscle strength and prevents falls.16

 - Anabolic agents: growth hormone, testosterone (patch or gel) and oxandrolone need to be studied further.